arushi082/arushi082/README.md

 ### Hi there 👋
-University of Delhi student and pursuing BSc in computer science.
-I am enthusiastic about programming and know
+University of Delhi student and pursuing BSc(H) in computer science.
+I am a Data Science Enthusiast, Currently working on Data Analysis .
+I have worked on  Python, SQL, Python Frameworks , BI Tools .
+I love exploring all insights about data .
+Machine learning and Computer Vision is something I ll be looking forward to .
 <!--
 **arushi082/arushi082** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.